No-Rank Tensor Decomposition Using Metric Learning: Results

 \subsubsection{Qualitative Visualization}

-The quantitative superiority is visually confirmed in Figure~\ref{fig:clus-gal-sry}.
+The quantitative superiority is visually confirmed in Figures~\ref{fig:clus-gal-sry1} and \ref{fig:clus-gal-sry} (see Appendix~\ref{sec:app}).
 The metric-learned embeddings form tight, well-separated clusters with minimal overlap, contrasting with the more entangled structures from unsupervised techniques.
 This clear visual separation underscores the advantage of learning a task-specific distance metric that directly optimizes for class discrimination.
+Visual comparison of original tensors from Galaxy morphology and Crysyal Structure datasets and their reconstructions using deep laerning models, VAE and DEC are shown in Figure~\ref{fig:cry-deep} and~\ref{fig:gal-deep} (see Appendix~\ref{sec:app}), respectively.

 These results collectively demonstrate that metric learning excels at capturing the intrinsic categorical structure of simulated data, effectively handling subtle, domain-specific visual differences between classes.